 This shows up as early as the original fairy tale, in fact.
 Since Belle (and, by extension, the reader) only gets to know Beast, losing the big furry nice guy and being handed some nobleman in a suit is... well, jarring, to say the least.
+In fact, Belle had to look into his vivid blue eyes to make her recognize that it was him all along.
 All the way back to the original, the Prince has to hurriedly explain who he was moments ago.

 The Beast is very adamant about Belle staying out of the West Wing; initially we assume this is because she may damage the magic rose in some way, thus dooming the Beast without him ever having a chance to earn her love.
 If you look around, though, it's obvious that the West Wing makes up his personal chambers - and he's been using them to indulge his beastly urges.
 He doesn't want her to see how far he's gone and ruin any chance he has of breaking the spell, and he's also very ashamed of the fact that he's allowed himself to become more animal than man.
 Also, at the time the film takes place, it would be very improper for a woman to hang around unchaperoned in a man's quarters, especially if he were of the nobility.
 The audio commentary on the special edition DVD has confirmed this.